Bardi people: History of contact

 Norman Tindale thought that the Bardi were probably those described by William Dampier.
 Dampier arrived in the privateer Cygnet off this coast on 5 January 1688, and remained there doing repairs until 12 March.
-This has been identified as, in all probability, Karakatta Bay in King Sound, now Ardyaloon (also known as One Arm Point).
+This has been identified as, in all probability, Karrakatta Bay in King Sound, now Ardyaloon (also known as One Arm Point).
 The ancestors of the Bardi were thus probably the first native Australian people described by Western explorers.

 Toby Metcalfe, a linguist who has studied the Bardi language, suggested that Dampier's report of his encounter with the natives of the bay contained a word which was still recognisable from the Bardi lexicon.

 At our first coming, before we were acquainted with them or they with us, a company of them who lived on the main came just against our ship, and, standing on a pretty high bank, threatened us with their swords and lances by shaking them at us: at last the captain ordered the drum to be beaten, which was done of a sudden with much vigour, purposely to scare the poor creatures.
 They hearing the noise ran away as fast as they could drive; and when they ran away in haste they would cry Gurry, gurry, speaking deep in the throat.

 Metcalfe argued that, indisputably, the word repeated here, as transcribed as gurri was in fact ngaarri, the "most feared and fickle" of the Bardi malevolent spirit-beings.
 Thus, by an historical irony, it emerged that Dampier, who wrote down notoriously in his journal that the inhabitants of Bardi territory were "the miserablest people in the world", was considered in turn by the Bardi as the "miserablest" and "nastiest" of evil spirits.

 Several missions were set up on the Dampier Peninsula in the late 19th century.
 The Sunday Island mission was established in 1899 by two pearlers, Sidney Hadley and Harry Hunter, whose fleet of luggers worked out of Bulgin, east of Cape Leveque and just north of its lighthouse.
 This was later affiliated with the UAM, one of whose missionaries, Wilfrid Henry Douglas, settled there in 1946, learning the Bardi language and attempting to translate some passages in the New Testament into the local tongue.

 After the mission was dismantled in 1962 the Bardi were shifted to Derby and Lombadina.
 When part of a pastoral lease of Lombardina was split off, the Bardi shifted back to take up residence at One Arm Point, where by the early 2000s, some 400 people dwell.